kojiishi/east_asian_spacing/README.md

 % cd east_asian_spacing
 % poetry install
 ```
-Otherwise, you can install using [pip].
+Otherwise, you can install with [pip].
 It is still recommended to install into a separate virtual environment:
 ```sh
 % git clone https://github.com/kojiishi/east_asian_spacing